Sony a6000 Moon Settings – Astrophotography 101

 The Location for this Sony a6000 Astrophotography Shoot

 We were staying in the iconic Norwegian village of Skudeneshavn.
-I was about to shoot the rise of the blood moon over the iconic Vikeholmen lighthouse.
-Yes, of all places, beautiful and mystical Norway.
+I was poised to capture the rise of the blood moon over the Vikeholmen lighthouse, set against the backdrop of beautiful and mystical Norway.

 Vikholmen-lighthouse-Skudeneshavn-Norway at sunrise